-The Tahoma School District has not elected to use the 10% de minimis indirect cost rate allowed under the Uniform Guidance.
+The Enumclaw School District has not elected to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.
+The Enumclaw School District used the federal restricted rate of 0.0420, federal unrestricted rate of 0.1325, or less depending on the grant and program needs.

-NOTE 3 - NONCASH AWARDS FOOD COMMODITIES
+NOTE 3 - NONCASH AWARDS

-The amount of food commodities reported on the schedule is the market value of commodities distributed by the Tahoma School District during the current year.
+The amounts of food commodities reported on the schedule is the market value of commodities distributed by the school district during the current year.
 The value is determined by the USDA.